Port Blair: Administration

-The Port Blair Municipal Council, abbreviated as PBMC is the ruling civic body administering the city of Port Blair, the capital and the largest city in the Indian union territory of Andaman and Nicobar Islands.
-The council came into existence on 2 October 1957 after the assent by the President of India to the Andaman & Nicobar Islands (Municipal Board’s) Regulation, 1957 Act on 11 March 1957.
-The council comprises a total of 24 wards after the recent delimitation and the expansion of the city limits with the merger of few other villages to the existing 18 wards previously.
+The Port Blair Municipal Council, officially known as Sri Vijaya Puram Municipal Council abbreviated as PBMC, officially SVPMC is the ruling civic body administering the city of Port Blair, the capital and the largest city in the Indian union territory of Andaman and Nicobar Islands.
+The council came into existence on 2 October 1957 after the assent by the President of India to the Andaman & Nicobar Islands (Municipal Board's) Regulation, 1957 Act on 11 March 1957.
+The council comprises a total of 24 wards after the recent delimitation and the expansion of the city limits with the merger of a few other villages to the existing 18 wards previously.

 The recent elections for the council were held in 2022.
-U. Kavitha from ward 24 a member of the Bharatiya Janata Party was elected as the chairperson for the first term which commenced from 16 March 2022.
-On 14 March 2023, Telugu Desam Party councilor S. Selvi from ward 5 was elected as the chairperson for the second year term of commencing from 16 March 2023 as part of the joint candidature from the BJP-TDP Alliance.
+U. Kavitha from Ward 24 a member of the Bharatiya Janata Party was elected as the chairperson for the first term which commenced on 16 March 2022.
+On 14 March 2023, Telugu Desam Party councillor S. Selvi from Ward 5 was elected as the chairperson for the second year term commencing from 16 March 2023 as part of the joint candidature from the BJP-TDP Alliance.

 PBMC electoral history

+Current PBMC members

+Port Blair Municipal Council (PBMC) has a total of 24 members or councillors, who are directly elected after a term of 5 years.
+The council is led by the Chairperson.
+The latest elections were held in 2022.
+The current chairperson of Port Blair is S. Shahul Hameed of the Telugu Desam Party.
+The current senior vice chairperson is D. Radhika of the Bharatiya Janata Party and the junior vice chairperson is Rajesh Ram of the Bharatiya Janata Party.